CharlieB12/Maximo_Automation_Entry/README.md

 This improved entry time from around **1 minute 20 seconds down to 22 seconds**, a time decrease of **~70% per record**, saving hours of time in manual entry.

 ---------------------------------------------------------------

+**pipette_receive, pipette_cert_parse, pipette_ship** - These scripts automate the processes of shipping, receiving, and parsing ISO 17025 calibration pdfs from Rainin labs.
+With hundreds of pipettes per month needing calibration, these scripts automate the manual inspection of calibration certificates and the entire process from start to finish in Maximo.
+Used pandas, pypdf and Playwright python to interact with excel spreadsheets, pdf certificates, and browser elements respectively.